tldr-pages/tldr/pages/common/git-init.md

 `git init --object-format={{sha256}}`

-- Initialize a barebones repository, suitable for use as a remote over ssh:
+- Initialize a barebones repository, suitable for use as a remote over SSH:

 `git init --bare`